 - MS – Technical University of Delft (the Netherlands)

 - PhD – University of California, Los Angeles

 - Post-Doctoral Study – Technical University of Delft (the Netherlands)

-- C. Adrian Jimenez, M. D. Barankin “Comparative Life Cycle Assessments of CH4 Production with Renewable Energy and CO2 Sources” Next Energy PPRE Symposium Oldenburg, Germany Jan 2013.
+- Adrian Jimenez, M. D. M. Barankin “Comparative Life Cycle Assessments of Methane Production with Renewable Energy and Carbon Dioxide Sources” Next Energy PPRE Symposium, Oldenburg, Germany 30 January 2013.

 - Botta, M. Barankin, S. Walspburger, “Synthetic Methane for Power Storage,” Energy Delta Gas Research (EDGaR) Research Day, Poster, Nunspeet, the Netherlands 25 April 2013.